 The LLB Group has established two uniform appraisal processes – the “Performance Management Process” (PMP) and the “People Development Process” (PDP) – to support the systematic further development of its staff as skilled employees, managers and individuals.

 - The PMP is used to link Group targets with individual staff objectives.
 The process has been institutionalised across the company and it works for employees and managers alike, irrespective of their position.
-The PMP is a systematic assessment of the performance and the conduct of an employee.
+The PMP is the systematic management and assessment of the performance and the conduct of an employee.

 - The PDP is the development tool used by the LLB Group.
 More specifically, it is a process that allows an employee to discuss their own development with their manager.
 The first part of the PDP takes place at management level and comprises an annual assessment of the LLB Group’s entire people portfolio.
 Based on this and future requirements, strategic personnel planning for the business areas and teams can then be carried out.
 The second part of the PDP describes the individual employee’s path from formulating development intentions to devising a concrete action plan.

-- Employees with potential are assigned to so-called “Potential Pools”.
+- Employees who are highly motivated to develop their skills and have potential are assigned to so-called “Potential Pools”.
 There are five categories, representing different levels of management or specialist careers.
-The aim is to systematically develop identified talent who exhibit good performance and excellent conduct.
-Using careful evaluation processes, 78 individuals, or 8.91 per cent of employees (2017: 8.25 %, 71 individuals), were assigned to appropriate “Potential Pools” in 2018.
+The aim is to systematically develop identified talent who exhibit good performance and impeccable conduct.
+Using careful evaluation processes, 89 individuals, or 7.2 per cent of employees, were assigned to appropriate “Potential Pools” in 2019.

 Bachelor, work and study, and master programmes

-Since 2014, the LLB Group has intensified its focus on university graduates.
-There are three different programmes available for candidates: practical-based direct entry for graduates (2018: 4 participants); a work and study programme for postgraduates in the final phase of their studies (2018: 6 participants); and a trainee programme for postgraduates (2018: 4 participants).
+Since 2014, the LLB Group has had a greater focus on university graduates.
+There are three different programmes available for candidates: practical-based direct entry for graduates (2019: 4 participants); a work and study programme for postgraduates in the final phase of their studies (2019: 5 participants); and a trainee programme for postgraduates (2019: 4 participants).
 Talented young people get to know our company in-depth from the inside as part of an eighteen-month on-the-job trainee programme covering three areas of work.